-If you take a hard look at the two different pro and con tables, you will realize that the pro column of YouTube shorts is much longer than the short column compared to the TikTok pro and con overview.
+Taking a hard look at the pro and con tables, you will realize that the pro column of YouTube shorts is much longer than the short column compared to the TikTok pro and con overview.

 YouTube still has way more users from America.

-The same is true for baby boomers and millennials, which are the ones in the age groups doing real estate transactions.
+The same is true for baby boomers and millennials in the age groups doing real estate transactions.

-And now, with YouTube Shorts, you might have a nice opportunity to gain organic reach faster than with conventional YouTube videos.
+With YouTube Shorts, you might have an excellent opportunity to gain organic reach faster than conventional YouTube videos.

-So, to me, the winner is YouTube Shorts, but this concept still needs to prove how well it will perform in the near future since it’s still in the beginning stages.
+Ending this article, I think the winner is YouTube Shorts, but this concept still needs to prove how well it will perform soon since it’s still in the beginning stages.